paigetiedeman/VendorTracker.Solution/README.md

 ## Steps To Use
-* _In your terminal navigate into ProjectName.Solution/ProjectName_
+* _In your terminal navigate into VendorTracker.Solution/VendorTracker_
 * _Run `$ dotnet build` to build the site_
 * _Run `$ dotnet run` to start the live server_
 * _Click either button to add or see the list_
-* _After clicking add item put in your inputs and hit submit to reveal the list!_
+* _After clicking add a vendor put in your inputs and hit submit to reveal the list of vendors!_
+* _Click on a vendor to input an order and then fill out those inputs_
+* _After clicking Add Order Details you can click the order to view details_

 ## Known Bugs